roddicki/phonegap-360video-player/README.md

 # PhoneGap 360 mp4 video player

-A Phonegap / Cordova project that is a 360 mp4 video player for Android and iOS
+This is a Phonegap / Cordova 360 mp4 video player for Android and iOS.
+This project adds some simple HTML5 / JavaScript functionality to 360 video playback.

 Adapted from https://github.com/borismus/webvr-boilerplate.
-This project uses three.js and web vr
+This project uses three.js and webvr.

-This project aims to give some simple HTML5 / JavaScript style functionality to 360 video playback.
+It also uses the WebVR UI project to render the UI to enter VR and magic window modes.

 ## Usage
 ### Set up